Pete Davidson, Jon Stewart to host 9/11 benefit show at MSG

 The show is his brainchild with Pete Davidson, who will also perform.

 A ticket pre-sale for the Sept.
-12 show begins at noon Wednesday on Live Nation, Ticketmaster.com and MSG and runs until 10 p.m.
-Thursday, with general tickets on sale starting at noon Friday at Ticketmaster.com.
+12 show begins at noon Wednesday on Live Nation, Ticketmaster.com and MSG.com and runs until 10 p.m.
+Thursday, with general-public tickets going on sale at noon Friday at Ticketmaster.com.